Research Themes

 HADRI has three main thematic research areas, all of which intersect:

-International guidelines such as the Sendai Framework for Disaster Risk Reduction (2015-2030) and the SPHERE project's Humanitarian Charter and Minimum Standards in Humanitarian Response are supporting an increasingly sophisticated response to population preparedness and response to disasters.
-This HADRI theme examines public policy, international standards and scholarly research within the disaster management sector.
-The DRM theme has a particular focus on ethics and accountability, specifically the factors that govern their translation into organisational philosophies and implementation as operational outcomes achieved with affected communities.
-DRM also informs disaster epidemiology work within our team, including population health and mental health effects of disasters and both the research and policy frameworks which support effective linking of relief, rehabilitation and development (LRRD) programs.
+International guidelines such as the Sendai Framework for Disaster Risk Reduction (2015-2030) and the SPHERE project's Humanitarian Charter and Minimum Standards in Humanitarian Response are supporting increasingly sophisticated community-based preparedness and response to disasters.
+This HADRI theme examines public policy, international standards and scholarly research within the disaster risk management (DRM) sector.
+The DRM theme has a particular focus on ethics and accountability, and the factors that govern their translation into operational outcomes achieved with affected communities.
+DRM also informs disaster epidemiology work within our research group, including population health and mental health effects of disasters, workforce support, and the research and policy frameworks that support effective linking of relief, rehabilitation and development programs.

-For more theme related information contact Dr Garry Stevens at G.Stevens@westernsydney.edu.au
+For more theme related information contact Associate Professor Garry Stevens at G.Stevens@westernsydney.edu.au

 Migration and Diaspora